 9. Will patients be involved in decisions?

 Yes.
 Patient engagement is an important part of this work.
-This session is an early opportunity to share information, and there will be further sessions, including in-person engagement at dialysis units, as the project develops.
+This session is an early opportunity to share information, and there will be further face to face and virtual sessions as the project develops, including in‑person engagement at dialysis units.

 10. Can I influence the design of future services?

+Yes.
 You can share your views, priorities and concerns.
-While individual preferences cannot always be guaranteed, patient feedback helps inform service requirements such as accessibility, environment, communication, and overall experience.
-Please share any thoughts with us via our email address or your unit consultant.
+While we cannot always meet every individual preference, your feedback helps shape service requirements such as accessibility, the environment, communication and overall experience.
+You can share your thoughts using the email address provided, or via your unit consultant.

 11. Will home dialysis or transplant options be affected?

-The procurement aligns with All-Wales priorities, which seeks to support expansion of opportunities for home dialysis and transplantation where appropriate.
-These are important parts of kidney care across Wales.
+This procurement aligns with All‑Wales priorities, which aim to expand opportunities for home dialysis and transplantation where appropriate.
+These remain important parts of kidney care across Wales.

 12. What happens next?

-Following early engagement, the formal procurement process will continue.
-There will be further updates and information sessions as key milestones are reached, and patients will be kept informed throughout.
+After this early engagement, the formal procurement process will continue.
+We will share updates and run further information sessions as key milestones are reached.
+Patients will be kept informed throughout.

 13. Who can I contact if I have more questions later?